ryanhellyer/unique-headers/readme.txt

 Stable tag: 1.3.4

-Adds the ability to use unique custom headers on individual pages, posts or categories or tags.
+Adds the ability to use unique custom header images on individual pages, posts or categories or tags.

 == Description ==

-The <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> adds the ability to use unique custom headers on individual pages, posts or categories.
-This plugin makes use of the excellent <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a> for handling header images for categories and tags.
+= Features =
+The <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> adds a custom header image box to the post/page edit screen.
+You can use this to upload a unique header image for that post, or use another image from your WordPress media library.
+When you view that page on the front-end of your site, the default header image for your site will be replaced by the unique header you selected.

+To use this functionality with categories or tags, you will also need to install the excellent <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>.

+= Requirements =
+You must use a theme which utilizes the built-in custom header functionality of WordPress.
+If your theme implement it's own header functionality, then this plugin will not work with it.

 = Language support =
 Translations are available for the following languages:
 1. Spanish - provided by <a href="http://westoresolutions.com/">Mariano J. Ponce</a>
 2. German - provided by <a href="http://www.graphicana.de/">Tobias Klotz</a>